 Click here for the Cereal Submission Form.
 Payment and a completed Submission Form must accompany all requests please.
 To expedite analysis of your sample(s), please provide a completed submission form(s) and payment with your sample(s).
 Also please make sure you provide 1 quart of clean (no stones and dirt) and dry (<14% moisture) whole grain for each sample submitted.

-Hops Quality Analysis is now available at the UVM Lab as well.
+Hops Quality analysis is available at the UVM Lab.
 We can test for Brewing Values (BV’s) which determines Alpha acids, Beta acids and Hops Storage Index (HSI).